What the Event Brings

 As the leading London-based cleantech innovation event, the Rushlight Show 2020 has much to bring to everyone, from those entirely immersed in the vast range of innovations and technologies to those new to the sector.
 So whether you are a cleantech-developing organisation; an established cleantech solutions provider; an investor or financier; an adopter of clean technology solutions; an adviser; a cleantech consultant; a social entrepreneur or community-based scheme; in a business managing your energy and waste proactively or involved in the EU ETS; in the media; the provider of a network or association; a carbon management specialist or just interested in the sector and want to know more, then this event will be just right for you.

 The whole event is focused on a celebration and promotion of cleantech innovation.
-Incorporating the Innovate UK Energy Systems Catalyst Showcase and the Rushlight Cleantech Innovation Showcase; the latest innovations and developments at the tip of the resource hierarchy in the Resourceful Conference; the latest market-ready sustainable solutions for corporate customers; all the latest developments and announcements from BEIS and the largest cleantech exhibition in the heart of London, this event combines all that is the latest in energy, cleantech and sustainability.
+Incorporating the Innovate UK Energy Catalyst Showcase, the Innovate UK Faraday Battery Challenge Showcase, the BEIS Energy Entrepreneurs’ Fund Showcase and the Rushlight Cleantech Innovation Showcase; the latest innovations and developments at the tip of the resource hierarchy in the Resourceful Conference; the latest market-ready sustainable solutions for corporate customers in the Sustainable Solutions Market Panel; all the latest developments and announcements from BEIS and the largest cleantech exhibition in the heart of London, this event combines all that is the latest in energy, cleantech and sustainability.

 The Rushlight Show is THE Marketplace that brings together cleantech developers and sustainable solution providers, with investors & financiers and businesses looking to source suppliers and partners for an improved level of sustainability in their supply chain and operations.